Radmaster5000/swe_fundamentals/README.md

 UPDATE PROJECTS
 Edit an existing project
 PLEASE NOTE: When changing values for 'Languages Used' or 'Contributors', please enter all new values in one entry.
 Values should be separated by a comma.
-(I'm aware this changes the type from a list to a string and adding a comma would break it being read as a CSV again, but that's on the never ending TODO list)
+(I'm aware this changes the type from a list to a string but without using something like MongoDB it's pretty difficult to implement a list that can change sizes using Pandas).
+TO GET AROUND THIS...
+When the app saves a file, it first replaces all the commas for semi-colons.
+When it reads a CSV, it changes all the semi-colons back into commas.

 DISPLAY PROJECTS
 Print the Projects currently contained within the Project Manager